joaomcteixeira/Tree-of-Life/README.md

 Maintaining these standards can be challenging if one considers the diversity of computer platforms available - each user has a different computer/OS/configuration.

-Additionally, for the developer to have full control on what occurs in the user's system when the _install button_ is pressed, the installation protocol should be completely independent of the previously installed Python settings (in the particular cases of Python based projects).
+Additionally, for the developer to have full control on what takes place during the installation process, the installation protocol (in this case, Tree-of-Life) should be completely independent of the previously installed Python settings.

 ## Aim